Gainesville Travel – Frequently Asked Questions

 - Regular season winter travel starts in early October and ends in early March.

-- Spring/Summer travel starts in March and ends in June or July.
+- Spring/Summer travel starts in March and ends in June.

 How many teams are you planning to field this year?